-1.2.2 Other properties (i.e., non downward-monotone properties).
+1.2.2 Other properties (i.e., non downward-monotone properties)

 When turning to graph properties that are not downward monotone, the statement of Theorem 1.2 no longer holds.
 There exist graph properties that are significantly harder to test in the subgraph model than in the BDG model.
 Specifically:

-THEOREM 1.5. (testing in the subgraph model may be harder than in the BDG model (see Section 4)): There exists a property of graphs Π for which the following holds.
+Theorem 1.5 (testing in the subgraph model may be harder than in the BDG model (see Section 4)): There exists a property of graphs Π for which the following holds.
 On the one hand, Π is testable in $O(1/\epsilon)$ -time in the bounded-degree graph model.
 On the other hand, there exist explicit graphs G = ([n], E) of constant degree such that testing whether a subgraph of G satisfies Π requires $\Omega(\log \log n)$ queries.
-Furthermore, the property Π is upwards monotone, and the family of base graphs is hyperfinite.8
+Furthermore, the property Π is (upwards) monotone, and the family of base graphs is hyperfinite.7

-The first part of the furthermore-clause implies that a result analogous to Theorem 1.2 does not hold for upwards monotone (rather than downward-monotone) graph properties, where a graph property is said to be upwards monotone if it is preserved under adding edges (i.e., if G = ([n], E) has the property, then so does G' = ([n], E') for every $E' \supset E$).
-The second part of the furthermore-clause implies that also a result analogous to Theorem 1.3 does not hold for upwards monotone graph properties.
-While Theorem 1.5 establishes a gap between testing in the subgraph and BDG models, it leave open the question of whether a larger gap can be shown between these two models (see Problem 4.5).
+The first part of the furthermore-clause implies that a result analogous to Theorem 1.2 does not hold for monotone (rather than downward-monotone) graph properties.
+The second part of the furthermore-clause implies that also a result analogous to Theorem 1.3 does not hold for monotone graph properties.
+While Theorem 1.2 establishes a gap between testing in the subgraph and BDG models, it leave open the question of whether a larger gap can be shown between these two models (see Problem 4.3).

 We comment that the property Π used in Theorem 1.5 is related to being Eulerian, and the base graphs are related to a cyclic grid.
-Hence, it is interesting to note that testing whether subgraphs of a cyclic grid are Eulerian can be done in complexity that only depends on the proximity parameters (see Proposition 4.4).
+Hence, it is interesting to note that testing whether subgraphs of a cyclic grid are Eulerian can be done in complexity that only depends on the proximity parameters (see Proposition 4.2).

-Turning back to upwards monotone graph properties, we first note the trivial case in which the base graph G does not have the property (which implies that all its subgraphs lack this property as well).
+Turning back to monotone graph properties, we first note the trivial case in which the base graph G does not have the property (which implies that all its subgraphs lack this property as well).
 A non-trivial case is that of testing minimum degree (see Proposition 2.1).
-A more interesting case is that of connectivity (which has an $O(1/\epsilon^2)$ -query tester in the BDG model [17]).
+A more interesting case is that of connectivity.

-PROPOSITION 1.6. (testing connectivity in the subgraph model - see Section 2.1): For every base graph G = ([n], E) of maximum degree d, testing whether a subgraph of G is connected can be done in poly (d/ε) -time.
+Proposition 1.6 (testing connectivity in the subgraph model - see Section 2.1): For every base graph G = ([n], E), testing whether a subgraph of G is connected can be done in $poly(1/\epsilon)$ -time.